Michael W. Ferro Jr.: Career

 While attending high school, Ferro started his first company, Chem Roof, a roof sealant business.
 He continued to develop and operate the company full-time while attending UIC.
 In 1992, Chem Roof was acquired by Pettibone, an equipment manufacturer based in Lisle, Illinois.
 Ferro joined Pettibone at the time of the transaction, and at the age of 25, became the company's youngest division president.
 He devised a plan for the company to place its inventory and price sheets on the Internet so customers could process their own orders, a revolutionary concept for the manufacturing industry at the time.

-In 1994, Ferro left Pettibone to establish Click Commerce, a company that provides business application software and related services.
+In 1994, Ferro left Pettibone to establish Click Commerce, a company that provides business application software.
 At the age of 33, Ferro took Click Commerce public.
 With an initial public offering date of June 30, 2000, Click Commerce was one of the first tech companies to reopen the market after the tech crash in March of that year.
 Ferro's success in his early career made him one of the youngest people named to the Forbes "Tech's 100 Highest Rollers" list.
 During this time, Ferro was named Young Entrepreneur of the Year 2003 by the Collegiate Entrepreneurs Organization, and won the KPMG Illinois High Tech award as well as the Ernst & Young Entrepreneur of the Year in Technology award.
 In 2006, he sold Click Commerce to Illinois Tool Works, a client of the company, for $292 million.

 In 2007, Ferro founded Merrick Ventures LLC, a private equity firm that connects investors with tech companies.
 He also founded the Illinois Accelerator (I2a) Fund the same year.
 Through Merrick Ventures, Ferro acquired a stake in Merge Healthcare, a Milwaukee-based medical data company that he relocated to Chicago.
 After he brought the company out of the brink of bankruptcy, Merge Healthcare was sold to IBM in 2016 for $1 billion.